 You connect your API endpoint from GraphCMS to your website through a data-fetching library like Axios or even the native Fetch methods supported across server and browser environments.

-You query your content to your website, app, or other platform with GraphQL in the case of GraphCMS.
+You query your content to your website, app, or another platform with GraphQL in the case of GraphCMS.

 You render the returned data in a way that makes sense for your application.